 Our baseline results are shown in Table 1.
 Overall, our results are comparable to existing models of similar size.
-For example, BERT{BASE} achieved an exact match score of 80.8 on SQuAD and an accuracy of 84.4 on MNLI-matched, whereas we achieve 80.88 and 84.24, respectively (see Table 15).
-Note that we cannot directly compare our baseline to $BERT{BASE}$ because ours is an encoder-decoder model and was pre-trained for roughly $\frac{1}{4}$ as many steps.
+For example, BERT{BASE} achieved an exact match score of 80.8 on SQuAD and an accuracy of 84.4 on MNLI-matched, whereas we achieve 80.88 and 84.24, respectively (see Table 16).
+Note that we cannot directly compare our baseline to BERT{BASE} because ours is an encoder-decoder model and was pre-trained for roughly $\frac{1}{4}$ as many steps.
 Unsurprisingly, we find that pre-training provides significant gains across almost all benchmarks.
-The only exception is WMT English to French, which is a large enough dataset that gains from pre-training tend to be marginal.
+The only exception is WMT English to French, which is a large enough data set that gains from pre-training tend to be marginal.
 We include this task in our experiments to test the behavior of transfer learning in the high-resource regime.
+Since we perform early stopping by selecting the best-performing checkpoint, the large disparity between our baseline and "no pre-training" emphasize how much pre-training improves performance on tasks with limited data.
+While we do not explicitly measure improvements in data efficiency in this paper, we emphasize that this is one of the primary benefits of the transfer learning paradigm.